-Some call menadione in dog food a necessity.
+Some call menadione a dog food necessity.
 Yet others reject it as a dangerous toxin.

 So, what exactly is menadione?
-And why is it being used to make certain dog foods… and not others?
+And why is it being used in some dog food recipes and not others?

 Menadione is actually a vitamin.
-It’s the man-made version of an essential nutrient commonly known as vitamin K… more precisely, vitamin K3.
+It’s the man-made version of an essential nutrient commonly known as vitamin K — or more precisely, vitamin K3.

-But K3 is just one of five known versions of vitamin K. The three most common ones found in dog food are…
+K3 is just one of five known versions of vitamin K. The three most common types found in dog food include:

 - Vitamin K1 – naturally found in green leafy vegetables